Threatened Miscarriage

 How is a threatened miscarriage diagnosed?

-- A pelvic exam checks the size of your uterus.
-A pelvic exam also checks your cervix for dilation (opening).
+- A pelvic exam may show the size of your uterus and your cervix for dilation (opening).

-- A pelvic ultrasound shows pictures of the fetus and finds his or her heartbeat.
-A pelvic ultrasound also looks at your reproductive organs and monitors the amount of bleeding.
+- A pelvic ultrasound shows pictures of the fetus and checks for a heartbeat.
+It also looks at your reproductive organs and monitors the amount of bleeding.
+A pelvic ultrasound checks to make sure the fetus is not ectopic (outside of the uterus).

 How is a threatened miscarriage managed?